MinionAttack/fragility_coling_2022/README.md

 unzip the `10-1000000.zip` file in the same folder as *GitHub* has a file size limit of 100 MB.

 This file contains the million sets of size 10 generated for the graphs and tables shown in the paper in order to be able to corroborate the results.
-If you want to create your own, you must delete the file from the folder and be aware that it takes a long time to create.
+If you want to create your ohwn, you must delete the file from the folder and be aware that it takes a long time to create.

 ## Training and evaluation of the parsers